wp-plugins/work-the-flow-file-upload/README.txt

 * Minor updates to the workflow demo.

 == Upgrade Notice ==
+= 1.2.1 =
+* Minor update of upgrade information, missing from 1.2.0.

+= 1.2.0 =
+* Moved to ajax processing of workflow forms, giving a major performance improvement when moving from stage to stage.
+* Updated default image layout css.

 = 1.1.5 =
 * Readme Updates Only.
 No functional changes.